 The early waterbed was simply a large vinyl bladder, filled with water and placed in a basic wooden frame.
 Specially designed heaters warmed the water and allowed us to control temperature through the seasons.
 While these were certainly an innovation of the times, there were difficulties.
 Getting in and out was particularly difficult, and the wave effect of tossing and turning could certainly disrupt a partner’s sleep.
 Rails placed between the frame and the mattress assisted entering and exiting, but little was done for the sleep disruption of waves.

 Soft-sided waterbeds look like any regular mattress and typically include a quilted zippered casing.
-Within the vinyl safety lining are holding chambers that contain water.
-There are a couple different methods to slightly or substantially reduce waves.
-The advantage to soft-sided mattresses is that they can be placed either within a traditional metal / wood bed frame or be installed on different types of pedestals.
+Within the vinyl, safety lining is holding chambers that contain water.
+There are a couple of different methods to slightly or substantially reduce waves.
+The advantage of soft-sided mattresses is that they can be placed either within a traditional metal/wood bed frame or be installed on different types of pedestals.
 Their look mimics a regular mattress and doesn’t require special size sheets and bedding.

 Whether you need a new waterbed mattress, an entirely new waterbed system or you simply wish to convert your waterbed mattress, you now have lots of options!